In the beginning

 Katy Oursler joined the farm dinner team in 2003 after experiencing an event under the ripe apples at Bill Denevan’s farm in the Santa Cruz mountains.
 Katy and Jim hatched ambitious plans to take the farm dinner idea from coast to coast.
 A beautiful but cantankerous red and white bus was found on the SellaBus.com website and an optimistic crew of Katy, Jim, Natalie Mock and Caleb Coe hit the road.
 Numerous adventures and misadventures later the crew safely returned home.

 The OITF team comes from around the world

 Founder Jim Denevan goes on the road each season.
 Our core staff is from Chicago, Illinois; Atlanta, Georgia; Burlington, Vermont; Portland, Oregon, Vancouver, Canada and Santa Cruz, California.
 Other temporary staff has included folks from the Netherlands, Switzerland, Germany and Italy.

 Where are we going?

 Farm dinners are happening!
 Everywhere people are excited to get to know farmers, visit farms and celebrate real food culture.
 Farmers are even seeing a degree of renown.
 Farmers like Michael Grady-Roberson in New York, Romeo Coleman in Santa Barbara, Bob Munson in Boulder and Jordan Sturdy in Pemberton, British Columbia are celebrated both in their communities and further afield.
 Farm dinners have caught on, we now organize as many as 90 events a year.
 Celebrated chefs like Dan Barber, Paul Kahan, Frank Stitt, Mourad Lahlou, Gabrielle Hamilton and Scott Peacock have joined us.
-We have crossed North America eight times, gone as far as Alaska and Florence, Italy.
+We have crossed North America nine times, gone as far as Alaska and Florence, Italy.